Changelog Command

 Arguments

-• <package> - Package name (e.g., symfony/console for Composer, react for npm)
+• [package] - Optional.
+Package name (e.g., symfony/console for Composer, react for npm).
+When omitted, the command shows changelogs for every updated package in your project.

 Options

-You can filter by changes mad in your project:
+You can filter by changes made in your project:

 • --from=FROM - Git commit, branch, or tag to get the starting version from